penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 ### 4. Caching between executions

-Script items don’t keep memory between runs, but you can reuse data efficiently by combining one master Script or trapper item that stores the full JSON response with several dependent items that extract individual fields.
+Script items don't keep memory between runs, but you can reuse data efficiently by combining one master Script or trapper item that stores the full JSON response with several dependent items that extract individual fields.
 This isn't true caching inside JavaScript.
 It's data reuse via Zabbix history, avoiding repeated API calls.